Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor200/User_Manual/30_Cooling.md

 The coolant flow path inside the WaveSculptor is a 'U' shape along one side from the inlet to the far end of the controller, across at the end, and back along the other side to the outlet.

 With the coolant filled and the reservoir close to full, start the pump.
-Tilt the Wavesculptor by around 30° to allow air bubbles near the inlet to move to the far end of the controller.
+Tilt the WaveSculptor by around 30° to allow air bubbles near the inlet to move to the far end of the controller.
 Next, tilt it to the side, so that the air trapped at the far end moves to the outlet side of the waterblock.
 Now, tilt the controller so the far end is down, and the air moves along the outlet side of the controller and exits through the outlet tubing.
 Repeat this circular tilting motion until air stops exiting the controller.
 You may need to top up the reservoir during this process, depending on how much air is purged from the waterblock.

 You may also need to perform a similar process with the radiator, depending on it's mounting location and position relative to the other components in the system.